PierrickRauby/CodingPractice/cptest_design_doc.md

 #### **Should-Have (Planned for Expansion)**

-- Allow users to request **reference implementations** (if available for that problem).
+- Allow users to request **reference implementations** (if available for that problem) -> maybe by creating issue in the repo?
-- Allow users to request the addition of a missing reference implementation.
+- Allow users to request the addition of a missing reference implementation -> (same as above)
 - Add support for **Python** and **Rust**.

 #### **Nice-to-Have (Future Improvements)**